The Cockettes: New York City trip

+After Sebastian copyrighted the name the Cockettes, Hibiscus formed the Angels of Light.
 In November 1971, the Cockettes who had not left to become the Angels of Light were booked for performances at the Anderson Theater in New York City.
 The venue had no sound or lighting systems and needed a curtain.
 The stage was also twice the size of the Cockettes' usual one, so all the sets had to be rebuilt from scratch in six days.
 They opened with "Tinsel Tarts In a Hot Coma", a send-up of films about Broadway in the 1930s.
 According to accounts of the time, "Everybody who was anybody" came to the Cockettes' New York opening, including such celebrities as John Lennon and Yoko Ono, Liza Minnelli, Allen Ginsberg, Anthony Perkins, Truman Capote, Gore Vidal, and Angela Lansbury.
 Also attending were Andy Warhol and his own infamous gender-bending drag performers Holly Woodlawn and Candy Darling.
 But with the Cockettes' loose San Francisco magic, the opening night was a disaster, as New Yorkers expected a tightly performed show.
 Angela Lansbury walked out on the show, soon followed by Andy Warhol and most of the rest of the audience.
 After the show Gore Vidal quipped, "Having no talent is not enough."

 The Cockettes had difficulty translating their San Francisco work to New York City, compounded by the fact that the Cockettes were rather anti-rehearsal.
 Their idea was to have a blast onstage with the true spirit of Hollywood.
 For San Francisco, the Cockettes in the late 1960s were beautiful, funny, liberating, psychedelic messengers from the gods.
 But the New York celebrities the Cockettes wanted to impress were not impressed.
 Later, the Cockettes explained their New York failure by commenting "the New York audiences did not understand us."
 After a week of Tinsel Tarts... playing to empty houses, they performed their original musical Pearls Over Shanghai for the remaining 2 weeks of their contract, and the Village Voice gave it a rave.
 Sylvester and his band had more consistently positive reviews, but he disassociated himself after several nights on advice from his business friends.